 It’s summer 2010.
 I’m doing my usual thing surfing the net and I crash onto a site called Lomography[dot]com.
-Man I am blown away by the creativeness and randomosity that is Lomography!
-And the cameras…Look at my wish list and you would see a Lomo LC-A+, Diana F+ Snow Cat (when it was still in the make), Lomo Fisheye 2, etc. I got a Lomo Fisheye 2!!
-Whoo! under-fish-out-of-water-camera-awesomeness! but like probably most of you I was hungry for more cameras!!
+Man, I am blown away by the creativity and randomosity that is Lomography!
+And the cameras…Look at my wish list and you would see a Lomo LC-A+, Diana F+ (Snow Cat, when it was still in the make), Lomo Fisheye 2, etc. I got a Lomo Fisheye 2!
+Whoo!
+Under-fish-out-of-water-camera-awesomeness! but like probably most of you I was hungry for more cameras!

 This cool guy, you probably know him as Mijonju owns an empire of cameras.
 He did a video strictly on rangefinders.
-One camera that caught was the Leica M3. ooh baby was it sexy! but I’m too poor to hit that. so MJ talks about the next best thing: Konica C35 FD.
+One camera that caught my eye was the Leica M3.
+Ooh baby was it sexy!
+But I’m too poor to hit that.
+So, MJ talks about the next best thing: Konica C35 FD.
 This cute little rangefinder was perfect for quick, discreet, street photography and an all around fun camera to use.

 I set out on a camera search for this amazing camera! eBay listed this camera well into the $200/$300 price range.
 I’m a broke college student.
 I got bills to pay.
-Ironically, that didn’t keep me away from buying more cameras.
+Ironically, that didn’t keep me away from my passion.